Kanto Ibaraki Fields of vivid flowers and Japan's space agency

 The best way to get to Ibaraki from Tokyo is via the JR Joban Line from Ueno Station.
 You can access major Ibaraki stations from Narita using the JR Narita Line.

 Departing from Tokyo’s Ueno Station, the JR Joban Line passes through Ibaraki on its way north to Tohoku.
 The Hitachi limited express train goes from Ueno to Mito, and the Tsukuba Express travels between Tokyo’s Akihabara Station and Tsukuba.
-Outside of Mito is the recently opened Ibaraki Airport, which services domestic flights from cities including Fukuoka, Sapporo and Kobe, as well as international routes from Seoul and Shanghai.
+Outside of Mito is the recently opened Ibaraki Airport, which services domestic flights from cities including Fukuoka, Sapporo and Kobe, as well as international routes from Taipei, Shanghai, and Xi'an.

 Cherry blossoms erupt at Hitachi Kamine Park, located at the base of Mt.
 Kurakake.
 Shizumine Furusato Park in Shizu is known for yaezakura, a cherry variety that blossoms a few weeks later than others.